Yokkaichi asthma: Legal action

 The national government sent out investigators with the issue of the Special Survey Council on Yokkaichi Area Air Pollution in 1963, and they concluded their report in March 1964.
 Meanwhile, the government offered more compensation to fishermen following findings in 1965.
 Through the survey council's investigation Yokkaichi became an official target area of the 1968 Soot and Smoke Regulation Law.
 However, SO2 air pollution did not decrease, most notable through the suicide of confection shop owner Outani Kazuhiko, who wrote a note blaming the bad air for his death.
 Through this law, taller smokestacks were built, but they simply spread the pollution over a wider area and did not help alleviate the health issues.
 In 1965, the local government offered more compensation to fishermen following Special Survey Council on Yokkaichi Area Air Pollution findings in what would become the world's first public-relief system for pollution victims.
 For the first year, this was financed by the local government, but was financed by the national government's treasury in its second year.

-Isozu district Yokkaichi Asthma sufferers filed a civil suit against companies with ties to Showa Yokkaichi Oil's Petrochemical Complex No. 1 in 1967 which would go on to become Japan's first court trial related to pollution.
+Isozu district Yokkaichi residents with asthma filed a civil suit against companies with ties to Showa Yokkaichi Oil's Petrochemical Complex No. 1 in 1967 which would go on to become Japan's first court trial related to pollution.
 The trial ended in 1972 in favor of the plaintiffs, ruling that the company had committed negligence.
 After the trial, the local Yokkaichi government requested that the city be considered a target area for the 1968 Soot and Smoke Regulation Law.
 The 1968 Air Pollution Control Law led to the implementation of a flue-gas desulfurization processes for all emissions, which gradually led to health improvement in the local populace.